yusufgurdogan/bademvault/README.md

 - [dcposch/blakejs](https://github.com/dcposch/blakejs) - Blake2b Implementation
 - [dchest/tweetnacl-js](https://github.com/dchest/tweetnacl-js) - Cryptography Implementation

-If you have found NanoVault useful and are feeling generous, you can donate at `xrb_318syypnqcgdouy3p3ekckwmnmmyk5z3dpyq48phzndrmmspyqdqjymoo8hj`
+Special thanks to <a href="https://github.com/cronoh">cronoh</a> who created the <a href="https://github.com/cronoh/nanovault">NanoVault</a>.
+If you have found NanoVault useful and are feeling generous, you can donate at the following NANO address: `xrb_318syypnqcgdouy3p3ekckwmnmmyk5z3dpyq48phzndrmmspyqdqjymoo8hj`